LinfanS/court-transcripts-pipeline/pipeline/README.md

 - `reset.sh`: Shell script to reset the database and rerun the schema.

-- `schema.sql`: SQL schema for the database.

 - `transform.py`: Script to transform the data extracted from the National Archives website through ChatGPT into a format that can be loaded into a database.

-## Batch Pipeline Setup Instructions
+## 🛠️ Batch Pipeline Setup Instructions

 0. **Prerequisite**: You must have a database setup first, see database folder for setup instructions.
 1. **Setup local Redis cache**: